2 Professor Sarah Banet-Weiser

 About me

-Professor Banet-Weiser was Head of the Department of Media and Communications between September 2018 and June 2021.
+Professor Banet-Weiser was Head of Department in the Department of Media and Communications at LSE between September 2018 and June 2021.

 Her research is deeply interdisciplinary, as is her scholarly editorial work.
 She was formerly the editor of the flagship journal of the American Studies Association, American Quarterly, and was the founding co-editor of the New York University Press book series, Critical Cultural Communication Studies.
 She is currently the current co-editor of the International Communication Association journal, Communication, Culture, Critique.
 Professor Banet-Weiser has been the recipient of international fellowships and visiting professorships at, among others, the Fondation Maison des sciences de l'homme in Paris, France; the Gulbenkian Foundation and the University of Portugal in Lisbon, Portugal; Microsoft Research New England (the social media collective); and McGill University in Montreal (Media@McGill Scholar).